-Tri Pointe expects to use internally generated funds (which may include home sales proceeds and funding from its parent company, Tri Pointe Homes) to complete its development in the District.
-However, the uncertainty in the financial markets may affect homebuyers' willingness or ability to obtain financing for the purchase of new homes within the District, which, in turn, could impact Tri Pointe's ability or determination to complete its development in the District in the budget and timeframe described herein.
+Lennar Homes expects to use internally generated funds (which may include home sales proceeds and funding from its parent company) to complete its development in the District.
+However, the uncertainty in the financial markets may affect homebuyers' willingness or ability to obtain financing for the purchase of new homes within the District, which, in turn, could impact Lennar Homes' ability or determination to complete its development in the District in the budget and timeframe described herein.
 See "PROPERTY OWNERSHIP AND THE DEVELOPMENT."